-We also need to know something of the possible sounds made by the letters as we are reading.
+Of course we also need to know something of the possible sounds made by the letters (phonics) as we are reading.
 But it is important to remember that the four sets of clues interact and support each other so learning about letters and sounds in isolation from real texts makes the learning difficult.